laroche/tastyworks-pnl/README.md

 - Statistics:
    - "fees" output should also be correct if only one tax year is output
    - Options
-      - Done: Yearly summary of short options should output data for Puts and Calls separately.
-(FIFO is enough.)
       - Add DIT (Days In Trade), average days in trade
       - Compute actual premium per day over the DITs.
 Graph all sold options over all days in the year to show distribution of sold premium over the course of the year.
-      - Done: Sold premium is already summed up, also premium kept as gains.
-Also calculate average premium by day.
       - number of winning trades (total and percentage), average gains
-   - Statistics for stocks/options combined for the same symbol
+   - Statistics for stocks/options combined for the same symbol/underlying
    - Specify non-realised gains to know how much tax needs to be paid for current net total.
    - Add performance reviews, graphs based on different time periods and underlyings.
    - How much premium can you keep for option trades.
-Tastyworks says this should be about 25 % of the sold premium.
-I am mostly selling only premium and can keep about 79 % of it as average over many years.
+Tastyworks says this should be about 25 % of the premium sold.
+I am mostly selling only premium (and no spreads) and can keep about 79 % of it as average over many years.
    - How much fees do you pay for your option trades to the broker/exchange compared to your overall profit?
 This seems to be less than 1.5 % for me in 2021.
-   - Premium per day should be calculated differnetly for the current year.
-Based on actual days within the year.
    - Show number of trades/transactions history.
    - List of best and worst trades of the year.
    - Check stats output from: <https://github.com/Jcuevas97/OrderParser>
+   - We use the current day while running this script to compute premium/day statistic for the current year.
+Maybe using the last day of trading activity from the logs would be better?
 - Docu
    - Add images on how to download csv-file within Tastyworks into docu.
    - Translate text output into German.